-Figure 8 also shows the potential ability of ESP approach within different forecast windows over UHRB.
-Although the newly defined parameter (β) only focuses on the ratio of the total water storage and rainfall, the derived relationships between the β and forecast skill reveal the effect of variance as well.
+Figure 8 also shows the potential ability of the ESP approach to make accurate forecasts within different forecast windows over UHRB.
 We note that this analytical framework of β is able to combine the effects of IC and FC, and provide a first-order understanding of when and to what extent the forecast skill may be achieved based on the ESP approach in UHRB.